sxosh2010/CapeTownGreen/instructions/group_passengers.md

 The `Taxi` class should take care of displaying the number of passengers on the taxi.

-> Create a Taxi with a random capacity & fare after a taxi reached last slot.
-The new Taxi should be displayed in the first slot.
+> Create a Taxi with a random capacity & fare after a taxi reached the last slot.
+A new Taxi should be displayed in the first slot.
 See how long it take to transport all the passengers.